openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/purpose.json}}

+It is possible as well, requesting different trust frameworks and verification methods for different claims.
+To do that, instead of sending `verified_claims` as an object, include more than one object inside an array.

+Example:

+<{{examples/request/verification_claims_by_trust_frameworks.json}}

+When requesting multiple verifications as described above, if multiple verified_claims elements contain the same end-user claim(s), the OP delivers the claim in as many verified claims response objects it can fulfil.
+For example, if the trust framework the OP uses is compatible with multiple of the requested trust frameworks, it provides a verified claims elements for each of them.

+On the other hand, if the client specifies multiple trust_framework using “values”, the OP will deliver the value along with the respective trust_framework value.

+Example:

+<{{examples/request/verification_claims_by_trust_frameworks_same_claims.json}}

+In above request, RP asks for family and given name either under trust framework “gold” with an evidence of type “id_document” or under trust framework “silver” or “bronze” but with an evidence “utility_bill”.

 ### Error Handling

 If the `claims` sub-element is empty, the OP MUST abort the transaction with an `invalid_request` error.